What's the Green Office?

 Our core tasks:

-• Creating an environment where participation is desired and possible
+• We create an environment in which participation is encouraged and made possible.

 Our goals: